kaisermann/PhotoSwippy/readme.md

 ## Usage

 `PhotoSwippy` is just a wrapper for `PhotoSwipe`.
-This means you still have to import/include the `PhotoSwipe` and `PhotoSwipeUI` libraries (and the rest of the relevant assets such as CSS and icons).
+This means you still have to import/include the `PhotoSwipe` and `PhotoSwipeUI` libraries (and the rest of the relevant assets such as CSS and icons). `PhotoSwippy` expects that the [`PhotoSwipe template element`](http://photoswipe.com/documentation/getting-started.html) has the `pswp` class and it's already on the DOM.

 ### Module